stevenpawley/Pyspatialml/README.md

 By default, the extract functions return a Geopandas GeoDataFrame of point geometries and the DataFrame containing the extracted pixels, with the column names set by the names of the raster datasets in the Raster object.
-The user can also use the ```return_array=True``` argument, which instead of returning a DataFrame will return three masked numpy arrays (X, y, xy) containing the extracted pixel values, the field attribute, and the spatial coordinates of the sampled pixels.
+The user can also use the ```return_array=True``` argument, which instead of returning a DataFrame will return three masked numpy arrays (id, X, coordinates) containing geodataframe indices, the extracted pixel values, and the spatial coordinates of the sampled pixels.
 These arrays are masked arrays with nodata values in the RasterStack datasets being masked.

 The ```extract_raster``` method can also be used to spatially query pixel values from a Raster object using another raster containing labelled pixels.
 This raster has to be spatially aligned with the Raster object.
-There is no field attribute for this method because the values of the labelled pixels are returned along with the queried pixel values, but the name of this column in the attibute can be set using the ```value_name``` argument.
+This method also returns the values of the labelled pixels are returned along with the queried pixel values.

 ```
 # Create a training dataset by extracting the raster values at the training point locations: